MilKris666/DCS-AV-8B-UFC-and-ODU/README.md

 DONATE: Feel free to say thanks... https://www.paypal.com/donate/?hosted_button_id=XG6RA9RWPM84Y

 Here is my Arduino code for the DCS AV-8B UFC.
+The code is still a work in progress, and the font is not final.
-It displays the UFC Scratchpad data on an SSD1322 OLED, while the two UFC Comm Preset Displays are shown on two SSD1306 OLED screens.
+Once everything is finished, I will, of course, publish all files for 3D printing, the Arduino code, and a detailed build guide.It displays the UFC Scratchpad data on an SSD1322 OLED, while the two UFC Comm Preset Displays are shown on two SSD1306 OLED screens.
 Additionally, it makes the Master Caution and Master Warning LEDs blink accordingly.

 You need SSD1306 displays where the I²C address can be changed.
 Normally, SSD1306 displays have two standard addresses: **0x3C** and **0x3D**.
 If both displays have the same address, you can change one (e.g., via a solder pad).
 See the image **"Change I²C Address.jpg"**